cgruver/cgruver/_pages/tutorials/tekton/tekton-triggers-gitea-demo.md

    git push --set-upstream origin main
    ```

-   When prompted, enter the credentials that you created for your gitea `devuser`
+   When prompted, enter the credentials that you created for your gitea user: `developer`

 1. Create the Tekton resources for your new application: